JamesWoolfenden/terraform-by-example/docs/lesson5.md

   - Extension <https://marketplace.visualstudio.com/items?itemName=mauve.terraform>
 - **Atom**.
   I used to use this.
+- **Intellij**
+  Also supports an HCL plugin.

 ## Terraform Tools

-I'm always on the lookout for new and improved tools, so suprisingly this a short list, but these ones have proven to be essential.
+I'm always on the lookout for new and improved tools, so surprisingly this a short list, but these ones have proven to be essential.

 - **Terraformer** <https://github.com/GoogleCloudPlatform/terraformer>.
   This reverse engineers infrastructure into Terraform, supports just about anything.